 3D view of your panelized PCBs before manufacturing

-The success of your PCB design and development depends on coordination with your PCB manufacturer to ensure you follow their DFM guidelines on copper placement, routing traces, solder defects, and much more.
+The success of how PCB designs are made and development depends on coordination with your PCB manufacturer to ensure you follow their DFM guidelines on copper placement, routing traces, solder defects, and much more.
 With Altium Designer, you can see a realistic view of your circuit board during design and define your application requirements in your design rules.

 Altium Designer on Altium 365 delivers an unprecedented amount of integration to the electronics industry until now relegated to the world of software development, allowing designers to work from home and reach unprecedented levels of efficiency.